 In the afternoon, join Riverside Adventure Company for a kayak or canoe tour of the winding marsh creeks behind Old Baldy.
 There you’re sure to see a variety of marsh birds, as well as osprey and even bald eagles as they soar overhead.

-Make reservations for a table on the deck at MoJo’s on the Harbor and satisfy your seafood cravings al fresco.
-Try the peel and eat shrimp, an overflowing crab pot, a fried seafood basket or any of a number of dishes that feature fresh and local seafood.
+Make reservations for a table on the deck at JULES' Salty Grub & Island Pub and satisfy your seafood cravings al fresco.
+Try the peel and eat shrimp, a grouper BLT, a fried seafood basket, or any of a number of dishes that feature fresh and local seafood.

 Sunday: Breakfast & the Beach

-Squeeze in one last morning at the beach and then grab an informal breakfast at the Bald Head Island Club’s Pelicatessan.
-If you want to end your trip in style, you can get dressed up and reserve a table for brunch in the Club’s main dining room.
+Squeeze in one last morning at the beach and then grab an informal breakfast at the Bald Head Island Club’s Bean Bar.
 After you’ve eaten, the only thing left is simple: Catch the ferry back to Deep Point and return to the world rested, rejuvenated and reconnected to your family.